lydianish-phd/robust-embeddings/README.md

 ## 📄 Publication

-If you use this work, please cite:
+If you use the RoLASER model or ideas from this work, please cite the following paper:

 ```bibtex
 @inproceedings{nishimwe-etal-2024-making-sentence,